In tribute to CONGO SQUARE & STORYVILLE in New Orleans!

 Louisiana Creole is a term used to describe people whose ancestry traces to the state of Louisiana prior to the territory being acquired by the U.S. in the Louisiana Purchase.
 These people are mainly of French, Spanish, Indigenous/African heritage or a mixture of these heritages

-The Atakapa-Ishak (uh-TAK-uh-paw – ee-SHAK), are a Southwest Louisiana/Southeast Texas tribe of ancient Indians who lived in the Gulf of Mexico’s northwestern crescent and called ourselves Ishak.
+The Atakapa-Ishak (uh-TAK-uh-paw – ee-SHAK), are a Southwest Louisiana/Southeast Texas tribe of ancient Indigenous people who lived in the Gulf of Mexico’s northwestern crescent and called themselves, Ishak.

 Atakapa -Ishak Bands of SouthWest Louisiana and SouthEast Texas

 We were already here, before the Spanish and the French and definitely before the 13 colonies and the 1804 Louisiana Purchase.